Junta troops burn Myanmar village in escalation of violence

 He said he believed the troops were searching for members of a village defense force that had been established to protect against the junta’s troops and police.
 Most such local forces are very lightly armed with homemade hunting rifles.

-The village defense force gave residents advance warning of the troops' arrival, so only four or five people were left in the village when they began searching houses in the afternoon.
+The village defense force warned residents before the troops arrived, so only four or five people were left in the village when they began searching houses in the afternoon.
 When they found nothing, they began setting the homes on fire, he said.

 “There are some forests just nearby our village.
 Most of us fled into the forests,” he said.